-My biggest pain point at the start of this journey (besides the thought of not being able to see my kids every day, and grappling with the harsh reality of being all on my own now) was how to get started with the process of separation.
+My biggest pain point at the start of the divorce journey (besides the thought of not being able to see my kids every day, and grappling with the harsh reality of being all on my own again) was how to get started with the process of separation.
 In fact, I had absolutely no idea what should’ve been my first steps for divorce until I met with a lawyer a few weeks after our split.

 I arrived at my lawyer’s office with an empty notepad, a pen and my purse stuffed in the side pocket of a baby bag (oh, and I was carrying my sleeping 4-months-old baby).
 I was trembling with fear.
 I was 110% underprepared and had never felt so vulnerable.

 I sank down into the depths of a big armchair across from my lawyer and was schooled on what was going to happen.
 The panic set in as I learned more and more about the things I needed to do, or rather, the things I should have done already.

 I started on the back foot with the admin process and felt like I never caught up.
 I was completely overwhelmed, extremely emotional, fearful, and of course stressed that I’d left myself wide open for possible financial ruin.